Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 - Easy to withdraw money fast with short duration loans

-PeerBerry also have some room for improvement with the following disadvantages:
+PeerBerry also has some room for improvement with the following disadvantages:

 - Slightly lower returns compared to other platforms